 After leaving Cameron ridge Bungalows the road descends into the Cariboo lake Valley.
 At 8412 marker you are at Ladies Creek Recreation Site on Cariboo Lake.
 Cariboo Lake, which is a part of the Cariboo River, is located about 24 km before you get to Likely.
 The lake is known for excellent fishing.

 Further down the road, I crossed the Cariboo River on the wide wooden bridge.
-Cariboo Falls a 2 km side trip at a left-hand turn off besides the 15 km marker.
+Cariboo Falls is a 2 km side trip at a left-hand turn-off beside the 15 km marker.

 I drove a few small hills and passed a couple of old log cabins before I cross the Cariboo River again.
 After that, the road climbed up to Poquette Pass alongside Poquette Lake.